GaussianAvatar: Towards Realistic Human Avatar Modeling from a Single Video via Animatable 3D Gaussians: Conclusion and Discussion

 \section{Conclusion and Discussion}

 We introduce GaussianAvatar, a human avatar reconstruction method based on the proposed animatable 3D Gaussians from monocular videos.
 For dynamic human appearance modeling, we leverage a dynamic appearance network along with an optimizable feature tensor to enhance the representation with dynamic properties.
 Besides, we implement a joint motion and appearance optimization scheme to rectify estimated motion and enhance the overall reconstruction quality.
-Our method demonstrates the capability to reconstruct avatars with dynamic appearances, enabling realistic animation while maintaining real-time rendering speed.
-We believe that GaussianAvatar serves as a pivotal step towards achieving realistic avatar modeling from monocular videos.
+Our method shows the capability to reconstruct avatars with dynamic appearances, enabling realistic animation while maintaining real-time rendering speed.

-\textbf{limitation.} Similar to~\cite{jiang2023instantavatar, weng2022humannerf, yu2023monohuman}, our method may generate artifacts due to inaccurate foreground segmentations in videos.
-Although our approach generally produces more realistic results, it encounters challenges in modeling loose outfits such as dresses.
+\textbf{Limitation.} Similar to~\cite{jiang2023instantavatar, weng2022humannerf, yu2023monohuman}, our method may generate artifacts due to inaccurate foreground segmentations in videos and encounter challenges in modeling loose outfits such as dresses.

-\textbf{Potential Social Impact.} Given our method's capability to reconstruct a realistic personalized character from a monocular video, it is imperative to exercise caution and consider the potential for technology misuse.
+\textbf{Potential Social Impact.} Given our method's capability to reconstruct a realistic personalized character from a monocular video, it is imperative to exercise caution and consider the potential for technology misuse. \textbf{Acknowledgement.} This work was supported by the NSFC project (Nos.
+62272134, 62236003, 62072141, 62301298, and 62125107), Shenzhen College Stability Support Plan (Grant No. GXWD20220817144428005), and the Major Key Project of PCL (PCL2023A10-2).